frederic-perez/AmE-dictionary/data/dictionary.md

 __ides__ _n_
 __idiocracy__ _Frank is sick and tired of how America has become a state of idiocracy._
 __idiolect__ _n_ The variety or form of a language used by an individual.
+__idiom__ _n_ __1__ A speech form or an expression of a given language that is peculiar to itself grammatically or cannot be understood from the individual meanings of its elements, as in _keep tabs on_. :es: modismo
 __idiopathic__ _adj_ :two: Of, relating to, or designating a disease having no known cause.
 __idiosyncratic__ _adj_ :two::hammer:
 __idiot box__